We dedicate this blog to the loving memory of Grace Wood and with love to her friends and family and the thousands of people she helped recover.

 Grace helped steer the Julien House Society program to recognition as the best in its field in Canada.
 In October 2000, Grace and her team were flown to Ottawa and presented by the Lieutenant Governor of Ontario with The Donner Canadian Foundation Award for Excellence in the Prevention & Treatment of Substance Abuse.
 Westminster House tied for top honours with an Ontario recovery center, ahead of 322 other applicants.

 Under Grace’s leadership, Westminster House again distinguished itself, receiving a one-year accreditation from CARF, the Commission on Accreditation of Rehabilitation Facilities.
 CARF is an independent commission that accredits programs and services in Behavioral Health, Employment and Community Services and Medical Rehabilitation.
 Thanks to the work of Grace and her team, Westminster House garnered accreditation after months of rigorous preparatory work and passing a demanding examination by a peer survey team.

 Upon her retirement, over 90 people crowded into Westminster House to honour Grace Wood, including former clients she had helped recover.
 Grace was described as someone who made a difference, providing each person in her care with an impressive array of tools to help them break and stay free from the addictions destroying their lives and families.
 In addition, she provided homey and personal touches that warmed the broken hearts.
 Her welcoming signature was a teddy bear that would magically appear on each pillow to welcome a new woman into the center.

 We say goodbye to Grace with a heavy heart as she passes over the heavenly gates to a new life.
 Westminster House is grateful to Grace and all she did in laying the foundation for addiction recovery in Canada.

-Our deepest condolences to the family of Grace Ethier (Woods) on your loss and the loss to the thousands of women she helped recover.
+Our deepest condolences to the family of Grace Ethier (Wood) on their loss and the loss to the thousands of women she helped recover.